 We all know the dangers of smoking cigarettes these days, and we don’t condone it.
 However, the 1950s were a different time, where the advertising and cultural pressure to smoke was intense.
 Smoking was seen as the epitome of cool and sophistication, and people were largely unaware of any negative consequences.
+That’s when cigarette psychology came into play.

-This article, from a 1959 issue of Caper Magazine, shows a few examples of what psychoanalyst Dr. William Neutra hypothesized after observing the ways people chose to smoke.
+The article below, from a 1959 issue of Caper Magazine, shows a few examples of what psychoanalyst Dr. William Neutra hypothesized after observing how people chose to smoke.
 According to his psychoanalysis, the body language of the method an individual uses to hold the cigarette shines a light onto their character traits, exposing their personality type, moods, and insecurities.
-If you are a smoker, perhaps you recognize some of these yourself?

 (h/t: Vintage Everyday)

-A psychoanalyst in the 1950’s believed that the method an individual uses to hold a cigarette shines a light onto their inner selves, exposing their character type, moods and insecurities
+A psychoanalyst in the 1950s believed that the method an individual uses to hold a cigarette shines a light onto their inner selves, exposing their character type, moods, and insecurities

 1. Just a guess for this female mannerism: insecure, afraid to lose that cigarette.
 She probably holds on to her man like glue